The-AI-Alliance/GEO-Bench-2/README.md

 The directory `./generate_benchmark` contains a script for each included dataset that has three purposes:

-1. Generate a dataset subset that is sufficient for benchmark purposes and minimally in size to reduce disk memory requirements for users
+1. Generate a dataset subset that is sufficient for benchmark purposes and minimal in size to reduce disk space requirements for users.
 2. Generate possible partition sizes for experiments across dataset sizes
 3. Generate a super tiny dataset version of dummy data that is used for unit testing all implemented functionality